Various options are available, depending on eligibility criteria.

 Your child can claim all their funded hours with us at Forest Footsteps Childcare or share the hours between different settings.
 If you are planning on sharing the hours, please contact Erin Cuffley directly regarding this.
 For 3 and 4 year olds (who are eligible for the additional 15 hours funding) may use more than two providers; but no more than two providers in one day.

-When claiming funding, you will be invoiced termly - with a monthly payment plan for fees.
-Funding hours can also be stretched across the whole year (51 weeks) which is known as a 'stretched' offer.
-The local authority averages the payments over the year, so that each month's payment will remain the same.
+When claiming funding, you will be invoiced monthly to include our contribution charge.
+Funding hours can also be stretched a cross the whole year (51 weeks) which is known as a 'stretched' offer.

-The funded places provided for your child do not include funding to cover the cost of consumable items such as: drinks, meals, nappies or additional services/outings.
+The funded places provided for your child do not include funding to cover the cost of consumable items such as: drinks, meals, nappies, additional staffing or additional services/outings.
 These items will be included in your termly invoices.
-So that parents/guardians have a full idea of their fees to be paid (with no unexpected high expenses), we have calculated an average price for the cost of extras that are not included with the EYE funding.
-Your termly invoice will be calculated with an hourly charge for additional hours of childcare that fall outside of the funded hours and for set charges for the extra cost of consumables, food and outings.* Any full days that do not include any funding will be charged at our usual rates.
+Any full days that do not include any funding will be charged at our usual rates.

 If children are absent due to illness or holiday, the additional hours contracted outside of funding and extra charges will still be charged for each of the days where your child would usually attend.
 To terminate the contract for the additional hours outside of funding and extra charges, four weeks' notice must be given in writing.